-If this is indeed the case, then the results obtained in the present, Lorentzian, 3 + 1 theory generally agree with what is found in the Euclidean case, where the weak coupling phase was found to be pathological as well [20, 21] (it bears more resemblance to a branched polymer, and has thus no sensible interpretation in terms of smooth four-dimensional manifolds).
+If this is indeed the case, then the results obtained in the present, Lorentzian, 3 + 1 theory generally agree with what is found in the Euclidean case, where the weak coupling phase was found to be pathological as well [17,18] (it bears more resemblance to a branched polymer and has thus no sensible interpretation in terms of smooth four-dimensional manifolds).
 In either case, the only physically acceptable phase, leading to smooth manifolds at large distances, seems to be the one with $G > G_c$ .
-It is a simple consequence of renormalization group arguments that in this phase the gravitational coupling at large distances can only flow to larger values, implying therefore gravitational anti-screening as the only physically possible outcome.
+It is a simple consequence of renormalization group arguments that in this phase the gravitational coupling at large distances can only flow to larger values, implying therefore gravitational antiscreening as the only physically possible outcome.
+Nevertheless, it needs to be emphasized here again that these conclusions have been obtained from a determination of the wave functional at small curvatures: it should be clear that when the curvature cannot be regarded as small, higher order terms in the curvature expansion of Eqs.
+(107) and (128) need to be retained, which leads us beyond the scope of the present work.